Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Synthetic Dataset Generation Fine-Tuning

-\paragraph{Fine-tuning LLMs on Symbolic Reasoning Trajectories} We leverage the fine-tuned PRM to select high-quality reasoning trajectories generated by \textit{Llama3.1-8B-Instruct} and \textit{Qwen2.5-7B-Instruct} on all the training questions of FOLIO, FOLIOv2, and LogicAsker.
+\paragraph{Fine-tuning on Symbolic Reasoning Trajectories.} We leverage the fine-tuned PRM to select high-quality reasoning trajectories generated by \textit{Llama3.1-8B-Instruct} and \textit{Qwen2.5-7B-Instruct} on all the training questions of FOLIO, FOLIOv2, and LogicAsker.
 The PRM predicts a reward (positive or negative) for every step in the reasoning trajectories generated via Symbolic ReAct.
 We then select as training data only the trajectories where all steps are labelled as correct and for which the final answer matches the ground-truth.
-We then use these trajectories to fine-tune \textit{Llama3.1-8B-Instruct} or \textit{Qwen2.5-7B-Instruct} via supervised fine-tuning and direct preference optimization (DPO) \cite{NEURIPS2023_a85b405e}.
-To acquire the preference data for DPO, we obtain a real value score for each reasoning trajectory as follows: We first obtain the prediction probability for all the steps in the filtered trajectories generated by LLMs.
-Then, we multiply the probability of all those steps to obtain the probability of the entire trajectory being correct.
-For any two trajectories that have a difference larger than a threshold (set to 0.25 in our experiments), we include them into the preference tuning data by using the one with the higher value as positive and the lower value as negative.
+We use the trajectories to fine-tune \textit{Llama3.1-8B-Instruct} or \textit{Qwen2.5-7B-Instruct} via supervised fine-tuning and direct preference optimization (DPO) \cite{NEURIPS2023_a85b405e}.
+To acquire the preference data for DPO, we obtain a real value score for each reasoning trajectory: 1) compute the predictive probabilities for a positive label given each step in the filtered trajectories generated by LLMs.
+2) compute the cumulated product of all the probabilities in the trajectory to obtain the score value (i.e., the probability of the entire trajectory being correct).
+Equation \ref{dpo_value} shows how to compute the score value $v_{\text{DPO}}$:

+where $\theta_{\text{PRM}}$ represents the parameters of the trained PRM model.
+For any two trajectories that have a difference larger than a threshold, we include them in the preference tuning data by using the one with the higher value as positive and the lower value as negative.
+The threshold is set to $0.25$, which strikes a balance between the data quantity and differentiating the positive and negative examples.
 After the filtering, we collect a total of 15K reasoning paths (11M tokens) and 21K DPO pairs (44M tokens).